sanmaal/training-august2018-node/AlenaYanova/readme.md

 ```
 {
     "email": "your_email@example.com",
-"password": "123456",
+    "password": "your_password,
     "name": "your_name"
 }
 ```

-In response you will get jwt token
+In response you will get jwt token.

 ```
 {
     "token": "your_token"
 }
 ```